ALSETLab/NYPAModelTransformation/ModelTransf-Tool/Prototype/README.md

-# Python_OpenIPSL
-This is a project designed for assisting OpenIPSL using python scripts.
+# Model Transformation Tool Prototype
+This is prototype tool for transforming PSS/E files into OpenIPSL models, which are described in Modelica.
 The code is built upon python scripts and it should work on different operational systems such as Linux, Windows and MacOS.
-Further description will be provided as the project is developed.